TyGuS/suslik/README.md

 The easiest way to try out examples is via the [online demo](http://comcom.csail.mit.edu/comcom/#SuSLik).

-Otherwise, check the building instructions below.
+However, this will only work with examples of the first version of the tool (0.1, of 10 Nov 2018).
+For later versions, please check the artifacts referred above or follow the building instructions below.

 ## Setup and Build